IGH/cMYC (MYC) Translocation, Dual Fusion

 The IGH/cMYC product consists of probes, labelled in green, covering the Constant and Variable segments of the IGH gene, and cMYC probes, labelled in red.
 The cMYC probe mix contains a 220kb probe centromeric to the cMYC (MYC) gene and a second probe covering the 186kb region telomeric to the cMYC gene, including the D8S1644 marker.

-While translocation breakpoints on chromosome 14 are clustered to a narrow region 5' to the intron enhancer of the immunoglobulin heavy chain, the breakpoints on chromosome 8 can occur more than 340kb upstream of MYC, with no preferential site3.
-The translocation brings MYC into close proximity to the IgH enhancer and results in the up-regulation of MYC4.
-Over expression of the transcription factor stimulates gene amplification resulting in uncontrolled cell proliferation, which usually occurs in the late event of tumour progression5.
+In an IGH-MYC rearrangement the translocation breakpoints on chromosome 14 are clustered to a narrow region 5' to the intron enhancer of the immunoglobulin heavy chain, whereas the breakpoints on chromosome 8 can occur more than 340kb upstream of MYC, with no preferential site5.
+The translocation brings MYC into close proximity to the IGH enhancer and results in the up-regulation of MYC.
+Over-expression of the transcription factor stimulates gene amplification, resulting in uncontrolled cell proliferation6.

 The quality of the products we have received from Cytocell have been excellent.
 The FISH probes they provide to us give intense, strong signals and are a pleasure to count.
 What has really stood out however has been the level of support and assistance provided by Cytocell’s application specialists.
 The team worked very closely alongside our own during the adoption of this product and spent many hours with us perfecting the technique, going above and beyond what I would expect during the transition period.
 Source BioScience absolutely demand high quality products and service to be able to deliver our results with confidence, and that is what we have received from Cytocell.
 Neil Ryan, Laboratory Operations Manager at Source BioScience,